sethfischer/nissan-leaf-obd-manual/source/glossary.rst

         the traction battery and electric motor drive system.
 Exposed on pins 3 and 11 of the :term:`diagnostic connector`.

+    GID
+        Unit named after Gary Giddings who is credited with discovering the significance of :doc:`/pid/5b3` byte F.

     ISO 15031-3
         Document published by the
         `International Organization for Standardization`_ (ISO) titled *Road